Conjecture on Maximal Sublattices of Finite Semidistributive Lattices and Beyond

-In particular, if the lattice has a unique atom then the complement of any maximal sublattice lies entirely in the up set of that atom and if it has a unique coatom, then the complement would like entirely within the down set of that coatom.
-Thus, we may assume all the lattices we are working with have at least two atoms and at least two coatoms.
+\begin{convention} It follows from Observation \ref{obs0} that if the lattice has a unique atom then the complement of any maximal sublattice lies entirely in the up set of that atom and if it has a unique coatom, then the complement lies entirely within the down set of that coatom.
+Thus, going forward we assume all the lattices we are working with have at least two atoms and at least two coatoms. \end{convention}

-\begin{obs} If $\calM$ is a maximal sublattice of lattice $\calL$ whose complement $\calC=\calL\setminus\calM$ has more than one element, then no element of the complement is doubly irreducible for if $a\in\calL$ is doubly irreducible, $\{ a\}$ is itself the complement of a sublattice (and hence of a maximal sublattice).
+\begin{obs} If is a maximal sublattice of lattice whose complement has more than one element, then no element of the complement is doubly irreducible for if is doubly irreducible, is itself the complement of a sublattice (and hence of a maximal sublattice). \end{obs}